New York

 Ohio and New York, two neighboring states in the United States, are geographically separated by a distance of approximately 500 miles.
 This physical separation is primarily defined by the bordering Great Lakes and the state of Pennsylvania.
 To the north, Ohio shares a water border with Lake Erie, while New York is positioned on the eastern shore of this vast water body.
 This natural boundary not only demarcates the geographical separation between the two states but also forms an integral part of their identities, influencing their economies, cultures, and recreational activities.

-See also What Is The Population Of Rochester New York
+See also How Long Is New York Flight

 As one moves from Ohio towards New York, they would traverse a diverse range of landscapes and terrains, providing a unique visual experience throughout the journey.
 Ohio, often referred to as the “Buckeye State,” boasts rolling hills, fertile farmlands, and picturesque rural landscapes, creating a charm of its own.
 In contrast, New York presents a more varied topography, with the Finger Lakes region, the Catskill and Adirondack Mountains, and the sprawling Hudson Valley offering enchanting natural beauty.
 The Appalachian Mountains, running through both states, further accentuate the differences in the terrain one would encounter while traveling from Ohio to New York.